 The best impact-resistant glass for an impact door or window has a thicker surface than standard glass.
 Thicker impact glass is an effective barrier against storm damage and can resist the abuse of various tools.
 It can also help reduce noise, which can be an important consideration for homes close to busy roads or airports.

 The main purpose of impact-resistant glass is to protect your home from flying debris.
 When a hurricane strikes, the glass will form a protective barrier that prevents strong winds from reaching your property.
 This prevents flying debris from destroying furniture and damaging your home.

 Laminated glass is one of the most common impact-resistant glass today.
 It is composed of two panes of glass that are bonded together by a strong, clear interlayer.
 The main difference between laminated glass and standard glass is its stiffness.
 The former is stiffer and is more resistant to breakage than the latter.
 Laminated glass is available in various thicknesses, from 0.60 mm to over 0.9 mm.
 Laminated glass is often used in new buildings and is also an excellent choice for retrofitting.
 Jewelry store owners and glass companies are among those who have made the switch to laminated glass for their doors.

 The strength of laminated glass can prevent windborne debris from hitting your house.
 This debris is dangerous and could cause damage to your property and injure your family.
 Houses not made of impact-resistant glass are more susceptible to hurricane winds than houses with sealed windows.

 While tempered and non-tempered glass is effective against windborne debris, non-tempered glass is less resistant to repeated impacts.
 A window fabricator can help with wind load deflection reviews.
-Some architects may not appreciate the benefits of laminated glass and may not specify it.
+Some architects may not appreciate the benefits of US trademark registration and may not specify it.